Apart from talent, artists require a certain level of “buzz” in order to progress to new levels of recognition in their art careers.

 From cementing your personal branding to building a digital portfolio highlighting your best work, here's how to land creative freelance gigs.

 Selling art in person is different than selling your work online.
 Whether you're at an art or craft fair, store, or pop-up gallery, it's time to turn from artist/maker to seller.
-Here is a thorough guide on how to reduce barriers and build rapport with customers to close the sale.
+Here's a thorough guide to get you started.

 Pop-up galleries and shops have become popular vehicles to engage customers and earn money as a creative.
 You can forgo investing in a physical space and applying to shows.
 But before you create your pop-up, learn how to plan strategically with these essential tips.